Maliha-Farid/Ecommerce-Exploration/README.md

 # Ecommerce-Exploration
-Some exercises to explore fake data copied/made from some purchases done through some shopping website.
+Some exercises to explore fake data copied/made from some purchases done through some shopping website using Pandas.